thinkaboutcode/knowledge-base/k8s/k8s_policy_enforcement.md

-Got it!
-Here's the **Kubernetes Security Enforcing Policies Overview** without the blue icons:

----

 # **Kubernetes Security Enforcing Policies**

 Kubernetes security policies help protect clusters from misconfigurations, unauthorized access, and security risks.
 These policies can be implemented using **Kyverno**, **OPA Gatekeeper**, or built-in Kubernetes security features.